Maternity and Midwifery Services Initiative of the Year

 This award recognises those who are already making good progress in increasing the safety of maternity and midwifery services through improving access to perinatal mental health services, improving prevention, sharing data and employing better technologies.
 Judges want to see entries which can demonstrate shared goals of safe, personalised, professional and compassionate care.

-Entries are welcomed from across the NHS and private sector
+Entries are welcomed from across the NHS and public sector organisations

 An explanation of the context of maternity care within the organisation including a description of the safety record and what improvements were needed.
 Describe the initiative and the targets set and how best practice informed the initiative.